 - Add a 301 redirect from the old URL.

-- Update or create a sitemap with the new URL structure.
+- Update or create a sitemap using online tools with the new URL structure.

 - Analyze your keyword strategy and information architecture before making any structural changes so that you don’t lose any rankings you’ve worked hard to achieve.

 This allows search engines and users to continue navigating to the correct page on your site.
 Plus, it ensures you won’t lose any link authority for future use and the search engines know how to crawl your website easily.